The author is a guitarist and bassist with over 35 years of experience as a musician.

 But if you really want a metal tone machine, check out the Prophecy EX version of the Les Paul Custom.
 It has a few features that set it apart from the standard-issue LP Custom.
 I don’t believe it is in production any longer, but if you can get your hands on one, I think you’ll be pleased.

 It has a hot, high-output EMG 81/85 pickup set.
 Many metal guitarists regard these pickups as the penultimate choice for extreme music.
 It has a quilt maple top, which looks great under either the Midnight Ebony or Midnight Sapphire finish.
 The neck is a slightly thinner D shape, topped with a rosewood fretboard.

 This guitar is one step closer to the dark side if are into the Les Paul Custom design, and its looks and features make the Prophecy Les Paul Custom Plus EX one of the best Epiphone guitars for metal.

 There is a reason Gibson guitars are so loved for metal and heavy music, and Epiphone carries on that tradition.
 This article aimed to present a range of the best Epiphone guitars for metal, from models for beginners such as the Les Paul Studio, to those good enough for pro and gigging musicians such as the Prophecy Les Paul Custom EX.

 These guitars are your top choices, based on my own opinion.
 But make sure you do your own research and decide for yourself!
 There are certainly other Epiphones out there that can get the job done in metal.

-If you are looking for a versatile guitar, you’d be wise to strongly consider the Les Paul PlusTop PRO or Custom PRO.
+If you are looking for a versatile guitar, you’d be wise to strongly consider the Les Paul Custom or Standard.
 I think these are two of the top intermediate-level guitars in the world.